Manchester and Renewable Energy

 Since wind speeds in urban areas are not enough to make small-scale domestic turbines worthwhile, solar water systems are a more popular solution for those in this region that use a lot of hot water.
 More than 80,000 solar thermal systems have been already installed in the UK as an alternative to using electricity, oil or liquid petroleum gas to heat water.

 Moreover, regarding solar PV, the Greater Manchester Energy Advice has offered residents of Manchester.
-Plus, as in the rest of the UK, people that qualify for the Feed-in Tariff can enjoy the benefits of these payments and make a wise investment when investing in solar energy.
-The FiT will give you money for 20 years and therefore reduces the payback period of your solar system.
-This is one of the efforts of the government to attract more people to the renewable energy sector, which is essential if they want to meet their green targets for 2020.
+Plus, as in the rest of the UK, people that qualified for the Feed-in Tariff (FiT) which has ended in March 2019 can continue to enjoy the benefits of these payments.
+The FiT scheme was one of the efforts of the government to attract more people to the renewable energy sector, which is essential for meeting green targets for 2020.

 Read more: Insulation: Why Is it Important?